caltechlibrary/dataset-instruction/02-large-data.md

 Normally you don't start by indexing the whole collection.
 You index just a sample to make sure everything is working.
 Once the index structure is as you like it then you start the index for the entire collection.
-In the next example we first create a new key list sample then index the collection using the key list.
+Let's index across the abstracts of a sample of CaltechAUTHORS.
+We first create a new key list sample then index the collection using the key list.
+Save this as abstract.json

 ```
     {